yiisoft/yii2/docs/guide-zh-CN/input-validation.md

 > Info: You can also use [Deferred Validation](#deferred-validation) to perform AJAX validation.
   However, the AJAX validation feature described here is more systematic and requires less coding effort.

-When both `enableClientValidation` and `enableAjaxValidation` are set to true, AJAX validation request will be triggered only after the successful client validation.
+When both `enableClientValidation` and `enableAjaxValidation` are set to `true`, AJAX validation request will be triggered only after the successful client validation.
+Note that in case of validating a single field that happens if either `validateOnChange`, `validateOnBlur` or `validateOnType` is set to `true`, AJAX request will be sent when the field in question alone successfully passes client validation.